erubinovitz/OwODeleter/README.md

 When a message is sent that is detected to contain a forbidden phrase, the message is deleted, and a message (from a list of random messages) is sent to the user.

+A basic machine learning framework is used to attempt to detect text from image- see example here https://im2.ezgif.com/tmp/ezgif-2-85fabc2175cd.mp4

 The bot also has administrator commands.
 The following features are available (to use a command, type "!!" followed by the command):

 insult: Displays the requested insult by insult index.
 Parameters: Integer (index)